gix-mkrspc/gix-mkrfridays-iot/README.md

 By completing this project you will have a device which can wave 👋 when its virtual button is pressed via its website.

 ## Components
-- NodeMCU WiFi development board *1
+- NodeMCU Wi-Fi development board *1
 - Servo motor (with three types of arm) *1
 - Enclosure box (MDF sheet) *6
 - Waving sign *1

 ---
 ## Hardware Setup

 1. Assemble the box
 > Please follow the marks on the parts, match each paired marks.
 The marks should be facing inside the box.
 <div style="text-align:center">
 <!-- make the following images centered -->
 <img src="./assets/assemble.gif">
 </div>

 2. Plug servo to NodeMCU ( Yellow/Light Orange-D4, Red-3.3v, Brown-GND )
 <div style="text-align:center">
 <!-- make the following images centered -->